hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 ```

 - All publicly-available staff listings, including spreadsheets and wiki pages, must be **100% accurate** and synchronized with each other.
-- All match listings and online brackets MUST be updated with the latest information.
+- All match listings and online brackets **must** be updated with the latest information.
-- All staff members who participated in the operation of each match MUST be listed.
-This SHOULD be on a publicly-viewable spreadsheet.
+- All staff members who participated in the operation of each match **must** be listed.
+This **should** be on a publicly-viewable spreadsheet.
-  - When listing these staff members, the exact osu! username MUST be used.
+  - When listing these staff members, the exact osu! username **must** be used.
-  - The usernames listed in the spreadsheet MUST match other staff listings.
+  - The usernames listed in the spreadsheet **must** match other staff listings.

 ### Quality